Best Down Jackets for Outdoor Adventures

 Weight: 15.1 oz Fill: 3.4 oz/800-fill

-The shell fabric of this Patagonia down sweater is made from recycled ripstop polyester with a DWR finish that helps repel water.
+The shell fabric of this down jacket is made from recycled ripstop polyester and has a DWR finish that repelled water well in testing.
 It also features a front zipper with a wicking interior storm flap, so it can still keep you warm in slightly wet weather.

 A few nice features elevate this one’s comfort and convenience game.
 These include a zipper garage at the chin, a single-pull adjustable hood, and nylon-bound elastic cuffs.
 The hem also adjusts by pulling a cord in the handwarmer pockets.
 For easy packing, an internal zippered chest pocket converts to a stuff sack with a carabiner clip-in loop.